OpenArabicPE/journal_al-zuhur/README.md

 - Hathitrust: original
     + [Princeton](https://catalog.hathitrust.org/Record/009012438): vol. 3

 It appeared that the page breaks from *al-maktaba al-shamela* correspond to the printed copy.
-We have therefore added the relevant mark-up for page beginnings (`<pb ed="print" n="123"/>`) and an `<facsimile>` element containing links to the digital facsimiles at [*arshīf al-majallāt*][sakhrit].
-The boilerplate view, therefore, displays both facsimiles and the digital text.
+We have therefore added the relevant mark-up for page beginnings (`<pb ed="print" n="123"/>`) and an `<facsimile>` element containing links to the digital facsimiles at [*arshīf al-majallāt*][sakhrit] and [Translatio Bonn][bonn].
+The boilerplate view, therefore, displays facsimiles and the digital text.

 If you just want to browse the edition in a more human-readable view, start [here](https://openarabicpe.github.io/journal_al-zuhur/tei/oclc_1034545644-i_1.TEIP5.xml).
-All bibliographic metadata will soon be available as part of [OpenArabicPE's public Zotero group](https://www.zotero.org/groups/904125/openarabicpe/items/).
+All bibliographic metadata is available as part of [OpenArabicPE's public Zotero group](https://www.zotero.org/groups/904125/openarabicpe/items/).

 # notes